shiimizu/ena/README.md

 * Posts deleted that are outputted to the screen will likely appear twice.
 Don't worry, it's just a displaying issue.
     Finding a way to incorporate `RETURNING *` for `mysql|mariadb` would fix this.
 * `NEW` & `UPSERTED` doesn't display the amount like the postgres version.
 Same issue and fix as above.

+Please repsect the ch API guidelines to the best of your ability.
+1. Use `Last-Modified` and `If-Modified-Since`
+1. Ratelimit of atleast 1 second
+Respecting the first rule will get you very far.

+# Architecture flow
+1. Boards are fetched sequentially since doing so concurrently requires quite a bit of memory.

+1. The list of threads are fetched from `threads.json` or `archive.json` and stored in the database.
+   * The `Last-Modified` from the HTTP header is then stored in the database as a timestamp.
+Before fetching the threads list, this is checked so to not download the list again if it's not modified.

+1. On startup of the program, threads are combined between in-db (if any) and received so as to get the **union** of both.
+After the initial startup, all subsequent list of threads are the result of a **symmetric difference** between in-db and recieved threads, e.g only the modified threads such as deleted/updated/added/modified, resulting in a lower amount of threads to be processed.

+1. Then each thread is fetched concurrently (based on `limit` setting).
+    1. In each thread, every media file & thumbnail is fetched concurrently (based on `limit_media` setting) and its entry is upserted to the database.
+    2. The thread is upserted to the database after media is done (if any), and then the `Last-Modified` from the HTTP header is stored in the `last_modified` column of the thread.
+        * Before fetching a thread this is checked so to not download the thread again if it's not modified.

+1. Once a board is finished (all its threads are fetched), the next one is fetched and the whole process starts all over again.

+# Asagi
+* Add `archivedOn` to `exif`
+* Fixed updating `sticky` and `locked` for threads in triggers
+* Use `{board}_threads`'s `time_last` to store `Last-Modified` from HTTP header.
+Nobody uses the `time_last` column so it's OK.
+* More accurate `deleted` posts due to upserts

+# FAQ
+##### Why not use `catalog.json`?
+I've found it to be inaccurate.